 Another crucial consideration in terms of stewardship is what happens to a product at the end of its useful life.
 Resolute transforms recycled fiber into more than 30 different grades of brand-new paper ranging from book grades, hi-brites and super-brites to supercalendered grades and, of course, newsprint and directory grades.

 The company operates two 100% recycled newsprint mills in Thorold (Ontario) and Mokpo (South Korea) as well as two 100% recycled pulp mills in Menominee (Michigan) and Fairmont (West Virginia).
-In 2014, Resolute used over 0.9 million metric tons of recycled fiber.
+In 2015, Resolute used over 920 000 metric tons of recovered paper.
 To learn more about the environmental tradeoffs and benefits, visit our Recycled Content page.